 5.1 Principle

 Premises and equipment must be located, designed, constructed, adapted and maintained to suit the operations to be carried out.
-Their layout and design must aim to minimize the risk of errors and permit effective cleaning and maintenance in order to avoid cross-contamination, build up of dust or dirt and, in general, any adverse effect on the quality of products.
+Their layout and design must aim to minimize the risk of errors and permit effective cleaning and maintenance in order to avoid cross-contamination, buildup of dust or dirt and, in general, any adverse effect on the quality of products.

 5.2 Premises